MicrosoftDocs/SupportArticles-docs/support/sql/admin/sql-server-startup-errors.md

 ---
 title: SQL Server startup errors
-description: This article provides resolutions for the problem where SQL Server fails to start on a standalone server. ms.date: 2/3/2020
+description: This article provides resolutions for the problem where SQL Server fails to start on a stand-alone server. ms.date: 2/3/2020
 author: cobibi
 ms.author: v-yunhya
 ms.reviewer: ramakoni
 ---
-# SQL Server startup errors on a standalone server
+# SQL Server startup errors on a stand-alone server

 There are various reasons why SQL Server service might not start.
 At a high level, the causes can be classified into the following categories: